 What Are The Best Guitar Strings?

-For beginners, I suggest starting with 9-gauge strings because they’re easier on the fingers.
+For beginners, I suggest starting with a set of light 9-gauge strings (9 to 42) because they’re easier on the fingers.
 However, these are very thin and are prone to breaking!
-Therefore, it’s a good idea to “graduate” to 10-gauge strings as soon as possible since these are a nice balance of durability and playability.
+Therefore, it’s a good idea to “graduate” to a pack of 10-gauge strings (10-46) as soon as possible since these are a nice balance of durability and playability.
 Having a 10 as the lightest one is considered to be “regular” by most string manufacturers.

-Eventually, I moved onto 11-gauge strings since my fingers can handle them and I enjoy the fuller tone from them.
-The higher the gauge, the greater the sound you get!
+Eventually, I moved on to 11-gauge strings since my fingers can handle them and I enjoy the fuller tone from them.
+In my opinion, the higher the gauge so the greater the sound you get!
 Nowadays, I’ve pretty much just been using these Ernie Ball Power Slinkys, and they’ve been treating me well.
 However, it can be tough to bend these thicker strings in standard tuning because of the tension, so they’re best with drop tunings.

 How To Make Your Guitar Strings Last Longer